Local History & Interest

 Currier & Ives.
 The Capture of Andre.
 United States, ca. 1845.
 New York: Published by Currier & Ives.
 Photograph.

 It is here, under the shade of the Tulip tree in Tarrytown that André makes his tragic mistake.
-Seeing that one of the men is wearing a Hessian soldier’s coat, he greets them as if they are loyal and reveals that he is a British officer.
-Williams, Paulding, and Van Wart reveal they are Continentals and when André backpedals and proffer’s the passport from Arnold, the men are already highly suspicious, force André off his horse, and search him.
-The papers are found hidden in André ‘s boot and Paulding, the only member of the group who can read, recognizes the importance of the papers.
+Seeing that one of the men is wearing a Hessian soldier’s coat, he greets them as if they are loyal.
+He reveals that he is a British officer.
+Williams, Paulding, and Van Wart counter that they are Continentals, and when André backpedals and proffers the passport from Arnold, the men are already highly suspicious.
+They force André off his horse and search him.
+The papers are found hidden in André’s boot and Paulding, the only member of the group who can read, recognizes the importance of them.

-Arnold was alerted of the capture of André, the discovery of his treachery against his own army, and escaped.
-André was imprisoned at the Continental Army’s headquarters at Tappan, was found guilty of being a spy in disguise and under an assumed name, and on October 2nd, 1780 he was hanged.
+Arnold was alerted of the capture of John André, and the discovery of his treachery against his own army, and escaped.
+André was imprisoned at the Continental Army’s headquarters at Tappan and was found guilty of being a spy in disguise and under an assumed name.
+On October 2nd, 1780 he was hanged.

-Many of the Continental Officers at Tappan very much did not want to execute the charismatic André, but between the death of Nathan Hale as a spy by British General Howe in 1774 and Arnold’s treason, they had no choice.
+Many of the Continental Officers at Tappan did not want to execute the charismatic André.
+But, between the execution of Nathan Hale as a spy by British General Howe in 1774 and Arnold’s treason, they had no choice.

 The spot of André’s capture became a landmark in the area.
 Appearing on maps, in literature, and even altering the geography; Clark’s Kill would be renamed Andre’s Brook.
-The tree eventually was felled due to lightning, but the brook remains and a village park, Patriot’s Park, recognizes the three militia men who were in the right place at the right time.
+The tree eventually was felled due to lightning, but the brook remains.
+A village park, Patriot’s Park, recognizes the three militiamen who were in the right place at the right time.

 ON THIS SPOT